How to take action against harassment within NZ

-If you are being harassed, you may be able to apply to the District Court for a restraining order under the HARASSMENT ACT 1997.
+If you are being harassed, you may be able to apply to the New Zealand District Court for a restraining order under the HARASSMENT ACT 1997.
 This Act gives protection to victims of harassment who are not protected under the DOMESTIC VIOLENCE ACT 1995.

 Whether you can get protection under the Act depends on whether the behaviour in question comes within the meaning of "harassment" as the word is defined in the Act.
 Under the Act, "harassment" means a pattern of behaviour directed against you that includes doing to you any "specified act" on at least two separate occasions within a 12-month period.